rhdhorchestrator/workflow-software-templates/scaffolder-templates/github-workflows/advanced-workflow/docs/GithubAdvancedDoc.md

 On this page the user will provide input for the following parameters:

 - Organization Name: The github organization name of the newly created workflow.
 This Organization needs to exist prior to running the template.
 - Repository Name: The name of the github repository that will hold the source code for the to-be-created serverless workflow.
+This repository must not exist prior to running the template.
 - Description: Description added to the README file
 - Workflow ID: A unique ID for the serverless workflow in SonataFlow.
+The allowed pattern for the string will be enforced.
-- Infrastructure Workflow ID: Workflow ID, the unique identifier of the infrastructure worklow available in the environment
+- Infrastructure Workflow ID: Workflow ID, the unique identifier of the infrastructure worklow available in the environment.
+The allowed pattern for the string will be enforced.
 - Owner: A drop down menu will reveal potential owners for this workflow
 - System: An entity from the catalog.

 ### Page 2: Build Enviroment

 On this page, the user will choose a CI/CD method for building and monitoring their serverless worklow application.

+- Upon Choosing 'None', no CI method will be used; the template will create the software project repository and will not create a GitOps repository.
-Upon Choosing 'Tekton with ArgoCD', the user will be prompted to enter some following input parameters.
+- Upon Choosing 'Tekton with ArgoCD', the user will be prompted to enter some following input parameters to configure the GitOps repository:

 #### Repository Configuration